bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Manipulation

-Format: `PROJ` rec#
+Format: `PROJ` rec slice

-Defaults: current
+Defaults: current 1

 Description:
-The projection of a blocked record is obtained.
-Each point of the result is the sum of all corresponding points in the blocks.
+`PROJ` calculates a one dimensional projection of a two dimensional slice of a blocked record.
+Each point in the projection will be set to the sum of the values at that point across all of the blocks.
+If no record is specified RNMR will prompt for it with the current read record as a default.
+The selected record must be a blocked record.

+The last parameter, slice specifies which 2D slice of a 3D or 4D source record should be included.
+If the source record has only two dimensions, slice must be 1.
+If slice is omitted RNMR will not prompt for it and will use the first slice.
+Note that the current mapping of dimensions to directions (as displayed and set by `DIRB`) will affect the selection of which one-dimensional blocks of the record comprise the 2D slice and will thus be used to calculate the projection.
+Slice is interpreted as a linear index over the 3rd/4th dimensions.
 ## PROJB
 Calculate projection of blocked 3D or 4D record